MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

   **Note:** Make sure to name your output variables carefully when using multiple instances of the *Create Work Item* task in your build or release.
 If you use the same output variable in multiple tasks, each task overwrites the values from the previous task.

+**Standard Output Variables**
+In addition to the custom defined output variables the task automatically creates the following output variables:

+- **LinksFiltered** - "Set to true if work item links have been filtered to the current project, false otherwise.
+Note: the variable is only generated if work item linking and the option 'Prevent Links to Other Projects' are enabled!

 #### Advanced
 Use the parameter in the *Advanced* group to control special task features: